301-js-WesamAlmasri/city_explorer_api/README.md

 06-04-2021 02:30pm - Application now cach the location information in a database so that when the user enter the same location the server does not need to get the data from the API.

+07-04-2021 12:20pm - Application now has a new routers to get movies for a specific area and a router to get a paginated list of resturants in an area.

 ---

 Number and name of feature: #1 Repository Set Up